RedParrotBerkeley/RedParrotBerkeley/README.md

-# 👋 Hi, I'm [Your Name]!

 ## 🚀 About Me
-I am a [Your Profession/Role] with experience in [mention key expertise].
-Passionate about [your interests, e.g., open-source, AI, cybersecurity].
+I am a Cyber Security Analyst with experience in Automobile Security.
+Passionate about Artificial Intelligence.

-- 🌱 Currently learning: [List any new skills or technologies]
+- 🌱 Currently learning: Google Vision AI
-- 👯 Looking to collaborate on: [Mention projects or topics of interest]
+- 👯 Looking to collaborate on: Fitness Applications utilizing AI
-- 💬 Ask me about: [Topics you specialize in]
+- 💬 Ask me about: Macro Analyzer for nutrition

 ---